Speakers 2025

 Sarah Todman

+Sarah grew up in an outback Queensland pub surrounded by siblings (she has seven), and an ever-changing cast of colourful pub characters.
 It was an extraordinary childhood that gave her a love of people and their stories, as well as the ability to pour a perfect beer.

 She studied journalism at university, and in a writing career that now spans more than two decades she has been a tabloid journalist, magazine editor, communications consultant, content writer, and creative entrepreneur.

 Along with her poetry (she has published one collection and regularly shares poems on Instagram), Sarah has written a contemporary fiction novel, New Year’s Eve (released with Hawkeye Books in 2024), and two children’s picture books (Bab’s Mermaid Adventure, Bab’s Camping Adventure).
-You can explore Sarah’s poetry and other writing on her Instagram or by visiting her website.
+You can explore Sarah’s poetry and other writing on her Instagram or by visiting her website

 David Kelly